Arrest warrant in Emmett Till case found in Mississippi court basement after 67 years - WFIN Local News

 Arrest warrant in Emmett Till case found in Mississippi court basement after 67 years

-(NEW YORK) — Advocates and some relatives of Emmett Till are pushing for the arrest of Carolyn Bryant Donham after finding an unserved arrest warrant for kidnapping, an attached affidavit from Moses Wright, and court minutes from 1955 in the basement of a Leflore County courthouse.
+(LEFLORE COUNTY, Miss.) — Advocates and some relatives of Emmett Till are pushing for the arrest of Carolyn Bryant Donham after finding an unserved arrest warrant for kidnapping, an attached affidavit from Moses Wright, and court minutes from 1955 in the basement of a Leflore County courthouse last month.

+Some gathered at a Mississippi court clerk’s office on Thursday to look over a copy of the warrant and discuss next steps in their “mission” to see that warrant executed.
+Earlier that day, protestors in Raleigh, North Carolina, entered a senior living facility in search of Bryant Donham.

 Beauchamp said he is looking to state law enforcement for prosecution on the kidnapping charge in an effort to hold Bryant Donham, 88, accountable for her alleged role in the lynching of 14-year-old Till.
 The Department of Justice first opened an investigation into Till’s murder under its Cold Case Initiative in 2004, but stated it lacked jurisdiction to raise federal charges.